 On April 8, 2008, the Company signed a collaboration agreement for Harmon Hill, LLC ("Harmon Hill") to provide consulting and other services for the development and commercialization of oncology therapeutics by ZIOPHARM.
 Under the agreement the Company has agreed to pay Harmon Hill \$20 thousand per month for the consulting services and has further agreed to pay Harmon Hill (a) \$500 thousand upon the first patient dosing of the Specified Drug in a pivotal trial, which trial uses a dosing Regime introduced by Harmon Hill; and (b) provided that the Specified Drug receives regulatory approval from the FDA, the EMEA or another regulatory agency for the marketing of the Specified Drug, a 1% royalty of the Company's net sales will be awarded to Harmon Hill.
 If the Specified Drug is sublicensed to a third party, the agreement entitles Harmon Hill to a 1% award of royalties received from a sublicense.
 Subject to renewal or extension by the parties, the term of the agreement was for a one year period that expired April 7, 2009.
-Although the Company and Harmon Hill have not entered into a formal written renewal or extension, the parties continued to operate under the terms of the agreement at September 30, 2009.
-The Company expensed \$120 thousand and \$180 thousand during the nine months ended September 30, 2008 and 2009, respectively, for consulting services per aforementioned agreement.
-No milestones have been reached or accrued during the year ended December 31, 2008 or the nine months ended September 30, 2009.
+Although the Company and Harmon Hill have not entered into a formal written renewal or extension, the parties continued to operate under the terms of the agreement at March 31, 2010.
+The Company expensed \$60 thousand during the first three months of 2009 and 2010 for consulting services per the aforementioned agreement.
+No milestones have been reached or expensed as of March 31, 2010.

-5. Warrants
+7. Warrants